Gavriel770U/GCMD/README.md

 ## How to run?
 There are few options.
 ### IDE
-run main.java in your IDE.
+Run main.java in your IDE.
 ### Your OS cmd
-write the following commands from the folder where you have saved the source code:
+Use the following commands from the folder where you have saved the source code:

 `javac *.java`

 `java main.java`
 ### Jar
-Jar is basically a java executable, in this source code in the build there will be all .class files and manifest with .jar, so only if you update the code you can run this. use the following commands in your OS cmd to create .jar:
+Jar is basically a java executable, in this source code in the build there will be all .class files and manifest with .jar, so only if you update the code you can run this.

+Use the following commands in your OS cmd to create .jar:

 NOTE: before it, switch your directory to the src.